Set app protection settings for Android or iOS devices

 Create an app management policy

-In the admin center, choose Devices > Policies > Add policy.
+In the left nav, choose Devices > Policies > Add.

 On the Add policy pane, enter a unique name for this policy.